Skip to content

 In general cases, \(\mathtt{MLOAD}\) requires reading bytes of two different words.

-Given that the memory’s contents are represented in the table above and that the EVM is addressed at the byte level, the value we should get if we check a read from the EVM of a word starting at the address \(\mathtt{0x22}\) is as follows:
+Given that the content of memory is represented as shown in the above table, and that the EVM is addressed at the byte level, the value we should get when checking a read from the EVM of a word starting at the address \(\mathtt{0x22}\) is as follows:

 \[ \mathtt{val} = \mathtt{0x1f \cdots b7236e21}. \]